Praying for Souls to Be Saved - Does It Work?

 - •• As we've seen, Jesus had prayed a broad prayer for those unnamed future persons who would one day believe in Him through the Gospel message preached by His followers.

 - • This is an illustration of a widely-targeted prayer for the salvation of many people.
-When I pastored a church in southern Oregon’s Rogue Valley, I was part of a weekly pastors’ prayer group that prayed every Thursday for 15 years for souls to be saved throughout our geographical region.
+When I pastored a church in southern Oregon’s Rogue Valley, I was part of a weekly pastors’ prayer group that met every Thursday for 15 years to pray for souls to be saved throughout our geographical region.

 - •• Paul’s prayer adds further insight.
 He prayed specifically, by name (“for the Israelites”), for a target group to be saved.